rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

 the combination of plugin versions Code Valet was shipping.
 Great to find the bugs, but shifts a significant testing overhead to the integrator (me).

-To further reduce potential incompatibilities or destabilization, Evergreen currently **restricts the ability of a user to install additional plugins**.
-This may strike some as a controversial approach, but in our early alpha testing we found it far too easy for testers to destabilize their Jenkins environment and are preferring a more curated approach for the moment.

----

 For better or worse, Evergreen is trusting the versions which plugin developers are declaring to have been tested and built against.